mSitkovets/Solace/README.md

 # Solace
 2D Unity platformer game

-This was made with help from Jada and the sprites were drawn on Adobe Illustrator by Arikeru
+This was made on Unity and the sprites were designed on Adobe Illustrator by me and Arikeru.